It's a commonly asked question: "How do I know if I'm marrying the right person?"

 How to Marry the Right Person

 If your future spouse is free of those destructive behaviors and you are still having doubts about getting married, read through these statements.
-You will see if your doubts are reasonable and worth paying attention to or if you are having cold feet about getting married without having any rational reasons.
+You will see if your doubts are reasonable and worth paying attention to, or if you are having cold feet about proposing without having any rational reasons.

 Happiness and Emotional Support

 Although expecting a spouse to make you feel happy all the time is unreasonable, being with the right person can bring happiness and a sense of personal strength to your life.

 - You will know you are marrying the right person when you feel support and encouragement about your own growth both emotionally and intellectually.
 The right person will want you to be emotionally healthy and able to stand on your own two feet.
 When you are with the right person, you will feel good about yourself, safe, and fulfilled.